01-edu/public/subjects/arrange_it/README.md

 ### Instructions

-Create a function called `arrange_phrase` that takes a string literal as a phrase and returns it organized Each word will have a number that indicates the position of that word
+Create a **function** called `arrange_phrase` that takes a string literal as a phrase and returns it organized Each word will have a number that indicates the position of that word.

 > This exercise will test the **heap allocation** of your function!
 > So try your best to allocate the minimum data on the heap!